ARM-software/armnn/ContributorGuide.md

 under the [MIT license](https://spdx.org/licenses/MIT.html) and all accepted contributions must have the same license.

+## Developer Certificate of Origin (DCO)

+Before the ArmNN project accepts your contribution, you need to certify its origin and give us your permission.
+To manage this process we use Developer Certificate of Origin (DCO) V1.1 (https://developercertificate.org/).

+To indicate that you agree to the the terms of the DCO, you "sign off" your contribution by adding a line with your name and e-mail address to every git commit message:

+Signed-off-by: John Doe <john.doe@example.org>

+You must use your real name, no pseudonyms or anonymous contributions are accepted.

 ## Releases

 Official ArmNN releases are published through the official [ArmNN Github repository](https://github.com/ARM-software/armnn).